 Adjustment and/or Revision.
-While it is the County's intention to sell and issue the approximate par amounts of the Bonds as offered herein, there is no guarantee that adjustment and/or revision may not be necessary in order to properly size the Bonds or if the refundings fail to save the County the funds necessary to complete the refundings.
-Accordingly, the County Mayor reserves the right, in his sole discretion, to adjust down the original par amount of the Bonds in the aggregate by up to \$1,150,000.
+While it is the County's intention to sell and issue the approximate par amounts of the Bonds as offered herein, there is no guarantee that adjustment and/or revision may not be necessary in order to properly size the Bonds.
+Accordingly, the Mayor reserves the right, in his sole discretion, to adjust down the original par amount of the Bonds by up to \$1,150,000.
 The principal factor to be considered in making any adjustments is the amount of premium bid for particular maturities.
-Among other factors the County Mayor may (but shall be under no obligation to) consider in sizing the par amounts and individual maturities of the Bonds is the size of individual maturities or sinking fund installments and/or other preferences of the County.
-Additionally, the County Mayor reserves the right to change the dated date of the Bonds.
+Among other factors the Mayor may (but shall be under no obligation to) consider in sizing the par amounts and individual maturities of the Bonds is the size of individual maturities or sinking fund installments and/or other preferences of the County.
+Additionally, the Mayor reserves the right to change the dated date of the Bonds.
+The maximum adjustment will only be made if the maximum bid (including premium) is received.